njbca/OptiPlant/README.md

 Results appears as CSVs in a result folder previously specified in the ``"Scenarios"`` excel sheet (input data).
 Running again without changing the destination folder will overwrite the previous results.
-Import the CSV data to the ‘Results’ excel file found in the same folder to process and visualize the model outcomes
+Import the CSV data to the ``"Results_general.xlsm"`` excel file found in the same folder to process and visualize the model outcomes.